-The Medical coding console is not working with Safari running on Windows OS or older Safari versions running on Mac OS X.
+- The Medical coding console is not working with Safari running on Windows OS or older Safari versions running on Mac OS X. - The MedDRA Chinese translation version 26.0 and onwards has the term 牙开.
+This term will be displayed as 牙开 in the Viedoc system, as the last character is not supported.